Current as of December 2020 | Download print version (in PDF)

 The Slovak Republic generally does not tax income from donations and inheritance (Income Tax Law Section 12(7b)).

 As mentioned above, the Income Tax Law provides donors with deductions for donations to qualifying NGOs, through a special procedure set forth in Section 50 of the Law.
+The recipient NGO must be registered in the Register of Donation Beneficiaries maintained by the Notorial Chamber.
 The special procedure allows every natural or legal person resident in Slovakia to allocate part of their paid income tax directly to one (in the case of a natural person) or more (in the case of a legal person) NGOs of their choice.
 The allocation may be directed to the following: associations, foundations, NI funds, NPOs, churches or church-run organizations, international organizations, the Slovak Red Cross, research and development organizations, or the Slovak Training and Education Development Fund (Income Tax Law Section 50(4)).
 The beneficiaries of these allocated funds and donations are required to spend the money for the following purposes: a) the support and protection of health care (specifically to provide medical prevention and to rehabilitate drug-addicted persons); b) the support and development of physical culture; c) the provision of social services; d) the preservation of cultural values; e) the support of education; f) the protection of human rights; g) the protection of the environment; h) the support of science and research; and i) the organization or mediation of voluntary activities (Income Tax Law Section 50(5)).
 Both the beneficiary of the donation and the donor must have no outstanding debts relating to tax and dues payments.
 The NGOs that can benefit from the allocations must appear on a public list available on the Internet and submit to the financial office documents proving that they have fulfilled all of their obligations, which includes obtaining certification from a notary public (Income Tax Law Section 50(6)).

 For natural persons, the allocation to an NGO as specified above (Income Tax Law Section 50(4) and Section 50(5)) is in general allowed up to 2 percent of the paid tax, but it may be increased to up to 3 percent if he or she can prove that he or she has been involved in voluntary work for more than 40 hours during the tax period (Income Tax Law Section 50(1a)).
 Similarly, a legal person is generally limited to allocating 1.5 percent of its paid tax, but may allocate up to 2 percent, if it can prove that it donated to NGOs an amount equal to or more than 0.5 percent of its paid tax to NGOs during the tax period (Income Tax Law Section 50(1b)).